cardano-foundation/docs-cardano-org/explore-cardano/about-db-sync-and-its-components.md

 # What is DB Sync?

-[DB Sync](https://docs.cardano.org/projects/cardano-db-sync/en/latest/) is one of the core architecture components of Cardano, as it provides a convenient way to find and query historical information from the Cardano blockchain.
-This service is enabled through the use of a Structured Query Language (SQL) relational database.
-Db-sync connects as a client to the local Cardano node and synchronizes with the on-chain activity.
-The PostgreSQL database then serves as a mapping of the on-chain information to the relational model.
+[DB Sync](https://docs.cardano.org/projects/cardano-db-sync/en/latest/) is one of the core components of the Cardano architecture, as it provides a convenient way to find and query historical information from the Cardano blockchain through the use of a Structured Query Language (SQL) relational database.
+Db Sync connects to the local node as a client and synchronizes with the on-chain activity.
+The PostgreSQL database then maps the on-chain information to the relational model.

 DB Sync can be used by Cardano users and developers who wish to find out specific details in regards to block production and recent transactions.
-These details do not include cryptographic signatures, however, they do include block information that allows users to follow the chain and explore transactions within blocks.
+These details include block information that enables users to follow the chain and explore transactions within blocks, but exclude cryptographic signatures.

 ## Architecture